Non-algebraic geometrically trivial cohomology classes over finite fields: Introduction

 \begin{thm} Let $p$ be an odd prime.
 There exist a finite field $\F$ of characteristic $p$ and a smooth projective geometrically connected fourfold $X$ over $\F$ for which the image of the composition

 contains a non-algebraic torsion class.
 In particular, $H^3_{\on{nr}}(X,\Q_{2}/\Z_{2}(2))\neq 0$. \end{thm}

+Thus \Cref{h3nr-question} has negative answer in dimension $4$; the question remains open in dimension $3$.
+It should be noted that, over the complex numbers, examples of threefolds $X$ such that $H^3_{\on{nr}}(X,\Q_{2}/\Z_{2}(2))\neq 0$ abound.
+Indeed, the Trento counterexamples to the integral Hodge conjecture over $\C$ due to Koll\'ar \cite{kollar1992trento} have non-trivial $H^3_{\on{nr}}$.
+Conjecturally, no such example can exist over $\ov{\F}$.
+Indeed, a celebrated theorem of Schoen \cite{schoen1998integral} states that if the rational Tate conjecture for surfaces over finite fields is true, then the integral Tate conjecture for $1$-cycles over $\ov{\F}$ is true in arbitrary dimension.

-The example is based on a construction of Benoist and Ottem \cite[Theorem 5.3]{benoist2021coniveau}.
-For such $X$, the maps (\ref{strong-tate}) and $\cl_{AJ}$ are not surjective, but we do not know whether (\ref{medium-tate}) is surjective.
+The example of \cref{mainthm} is based on a construction of Benoist and Ottem \cite[Theorem 5.3]{benoist2021coniveau}.
+For such $X$, the map (\ref{strong-tate}) is not surjective, but we do not know whether (\ref{medium-tate}) is surjective.
 Using \'etale cobordism, we show that our methods cannot be used to find an example of dimension $3$; see \Cref{no-dim3}.